disconcision/spyshare/README.md

 - Requires Graphvis, StableName
 - Import SpyShare and call showGraph on a list of pairs where the first elements are labels (Strings) and the second elements are identifiers representing the structures to be visualized.
 - A png-format image will be created in the working directory.
-In linux, the image will open automatically, provided there's an application installed which can handle PNFGs
+In linux, the image will open automatically, provided there's an application installed which can handle PNGs
 - Untamed unsafeness warning: keep programs simple to avoid confusing results